cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 {% endhighlight %}

 This pattern is extremely common in system administration scripts.
 It reads a PID from a file and sends a signal directly.
-But it has no way to verify whether the process actually has a handler for that signal before sending it.
+However, it has no way to verify whether the process actually has a handler for that signal before sending it.

-With the new `--require-handler` flag, we can combine it with pkill's existing `-F` flag (which reads PIDs from a file) to create a much safer alternative:
+We can combine the new `pkill -H` flag with pkill's existing `-F` flag (which reads PIDs from a file) to create a much safer alternative:

 {% highlight bash %}
 /var/log/cron